emca-it/Energy-Log-Server-7.x/04-User_Manual/04-User_Manual.md

 ![](/media/media/image45.png)

 By clicking the Download button, the report is downloaded to the disk or we can open it in the PDF file browser.
-There is also to option of deleting the report with the Delete button.
+There is also the option of deleting the report with the Delete button.

 ![](/media/media/image46.png)